 For example, a company has sales of $1,000,000 and cost of goods sold of $750,000, which results in a gross margin of $250,000 and a gross margin percentage of 25%.
 The gross margin percentage may be stated in a company's income statement.

 Gross Margin Analysis

 The gross margin percentage is useful when tracked on a trend line, to see if there are any significant changes that may require further investigation.
-A decline in the gross margin percentage may be cause for considerable concern, since it can imply a decline in the competitiveness of a company's products and/or services.
+A decline in the gross margin percentage may be cause for considerable concern, since it can imply a decline in the competitiveness of a company's products and/or services in the marketplace.